Nackloose/Perturbarium/theory/README.md

 - Practical implications and applications
 - Connections to existing work
 - Open questions and future directions
+- Integration with the foundational axioms in Axia

 > *"Good theory doesn't just explain what is — it illuminates what could be, and guides us toward what should be."*

+## 🏗️ Role in the Perturbarium

+Theory serves as the mathematical framework layer within the Perturbarium container.
+It provides the structured perturbations that bridge the foundational axioms of Axia with the practical specifications and implementations.
+Theory represents the systematic exploration of ideas, where raw concepts from Inkspill are refined into mathematical frameworks that can be rigorously studied, tested, and applied.
+It is where the creative chaos of the container begins to take on structured, meaningful form.

+> *"Theory is where we learn to dance with the perturbations, finding the patterns in the chaos and the order in the disorder."*